 5. Symfony - Symfony is one of the oldest used PHP frameworks.
 It’s often the first choice for many developers for large-scale enterprise projects due to the extensive availability of reusable libraries and components.

 4 factors to consider in choosing between CMS and Frameworks

 Now that you know what CMS and frameworks are, we’ll share with you some factors you must consider before you choose which one to use for your website or webshop.

 If your project doesn’t have too complex requirements, you can choose a CMS.
-For instance, if you want a blog, then WordPress is an excellent system that would suit your needs.
+For instance, if you want a blog, small webshop or website, then WordPress is an excellent system that would suit your needs.

 If your project is more complex and has specific requirements that a CMS can’t handle, then a framework such as Laravel or Phalcon is more suitable.
 (For instance, if you have more than 10,000 users at the same time, etc.)

 A CMS already comes with the basic features necessary to build a website or webshop, making development time shorter compared to frameworks.
 So, if you’re working with a minimum viable product (MVP) and you’re aiming to go live as soon as possible, then CMS may be the better option for you.

 Since CMS-based web development take less time, it costs less too.
 With framework, not only is development time longer but most functionalities and features you want for your website must be developed, leading to higher cost.